P-p-H-d/c-stl-comparison/README.md

 A STL like library for C is a C library providing several classic generic containers for the C language, like vector, list, map, unordered_map, and so on.

-The goal is not to compare their performance (multiple benchmark already exist) but their other characteristics.
+A small benchmark to compare their performance is includes in the bench directory.

 To do this, the same simple programs will be implemented by the libraries in the more straight-forward way possible,